ShawnDEvans/smbmap/README.md

   -A PATTERN            Define a file name pattern (regex) that auto downloads
-                        a file on a match (requires -R or -r), not case sensitive, ex '(web|global).(asax|config)' -q                    Disable verbose output (basically only really useful with -A)
+                        a file on a match (requires -R or -r), not case sensitive, ex '(web|global).(asax|config)' -q                    Disable verbose output.
+Only shows shares you have READ/WRITE on, and supresses file listing when performing a search (-A).
+  --depth DEPTH         Traverse a directory tree to a specific depth

 File Content Search:
   Options for searching the content of files